Osaka Castle: Views of the castle

 Gozabune boat ferrying tourists around on the inner moat.

 Access

 The castle is open to the public and is easily accessible from Osakajōkōen Station on the JR West Osaka Loop Line.
 It is a popular spot during festival seasons, and especially during the cherry blossom bloom (hanami), when the sprawling castle grounds are covered with food vendors and taiko drummers.
-The large indoor arena, Osaka-jō Hall, also is located within the grounds of the castle park.
+The large indoor arena, Osaka-jō Hall, is also located within the grounds of the castle park.